 Written notice of the Company's intention to redeem Preferred Shares will be provided to each registered holder of shares to be redeemed at least 21 days before the proposed redemption date.
 The notice will set out the redemption price and date on which redemption is to take place and the number of shares to be redeemed.
 On or after the date specified for redemption, the Company will pay to the registered holders of the shares to be redeemed, the redemption price, provided any certificates representing such shares have been surrendered at the head office of the Company (or any other place designated in the notice).
-If the shares to be redeemed, a new certificate for the balance will be issued.
+If the shares to be redeemed are represented by a certificate and only part of the shares represented by the certificates are redeemed, a new certificate for the balance will be issued.